 It makes you a more intentional photographer

-While film cameras are easy to use and get the hang of, they also boost your photography skills like exposure and composition.
-That’s because you can’t rely on post-production and editing to “clean” up your photos, so you have to try to nail your image the first time.
+While film cameras are easy to use and get the hang of, they also sharpen your photography skills in areas like exposure and composition.
+That's because you can't rely on post-production to clean up your photos — you have to try to nail the image the first time.

 How to choose a film camera

-The best film camera for you comes down to your skill level, as well as how much you want to invest in this type of photography.
+The best film camera for you comes down to your skill level and how much you want to invest in this type of photography.

 If you're new to film:

 A point-and-shoot film camera is a fun way to experiment with film photography for beginners.
-You can buy a disposable or reusable camera, and the latter is becoming more and more popular.
-There are limited controls and settings on these cameras, so all you have to do is load the film, find your subject or scene, and literally point and shoot.
+You can buy a disposable or reusable camera — and the latter is becoming increasingly popular.
+There are limited controls on these cameras, so all you have to do is load the film, find your subject or scene, and literally point and shoot.

-Ted’s top picks: If you want to relive your childhood with a disposable camera, go for the Agfa Le Box Flash Single Use Camera - 27 Exposure.
-And if you’re in the market for a reusable camera, the Ilford Sprite 35 II Flash Reusable Camera w/ Bonus Ilford XP2 Film will become an everyday and holiday staple.
+Ted's top picks: If you want to start your film journey with a disposable camera, go for the Ilford Ilfocolour Single Use Camera with flash.
+And if you're in the market for a reusable camera, the Ilford Sprite 35 II Flash Reusable Camera will become an everyday and holiday staple.

 If you already have experience with film photography:

-Ted’s top pick: It’s hard to go past the Agfa Retro 35mm Camera w/Flash - Black/Silver, which works with B&W and colour film.
-As for how to use a 35mm film camera, it has a built-in flash and a fixed focal length of 31mm so you can fit plenty of scenery in your frame.
+Ted's top pick: It's hard to go past the Agfa Retro 35mm Camera w/Flash — Black/Silver, which works with both B&W and colour film.
+It has a built-in flash and a fixed focal length of 31mm, so you can fit plenty of scenery in your frame.

 Processing and printing your negatives

-When you’re done shooting and your film has been exposed, it’s time to process it.
-This turns your roll of film into sheets with visible negatives of your images, which you can inspect and make prints of any you like.
+When you're done shooting and your film has been exposed, it's time to process it.
+This turns your roll of film into sheets with visible negatives of your images, which you can inspect and make prints from.

 If you shot black and white film and like the idea of a DIY approach, you might enjoy using one of our film processing kits.
-They come with the chemicals and materials you need to process your film old-school style — aka in the comfort of your own bathroom.
+They come with the chemicals and materials you need to process your film old-school style — aka setting up a darkroom in the comfort of your own bathroom.

-If you’d rather leave this task to the professionals, you can simply drop off your rolls of film at a lab and wait the required turnaround time.
-Most labs — including Ted’s Cameras — can handle standard 35mm colour film, but you may need to do some digging to find a lab that can process black and white film.
-To make this whole process easier, Ted’s Cameras can develop, print and scan your film photos via their printing service.
-Simply drop your 35mm films at a Ted’s Cameras store and their trained staff will take care of it!
+If you'd rather leave it to the professionals, simply drop your rolls of film at a lab and wait the required turnaround time.
+Most labs — including Ted's Cameras — can handle standard 35mm colour film, but you may need to do some digging to find a lab that processes black and white film.
+Ted's Cameras can develop, print, and scan your film photos via their printing service.
+Simply drop your 35mm films at a Ted's Cameras store and their trained staff will take care of it.

-As for digitising your photos, while you can buy an enlarger and set up a darkroom at home (like you would have seen students do in countless movies), most photographers rely on scanning to turn their film to images.
+As for digitising your photos, most photographers rely on scanning to turn their film into digital images.
 The lab can do this while they process your film, or you can purchase a scanner and do it yourself.
-Then, you can open up your files online and perform some edits before sharing them with the world.
+Then you can open up your files, perform some edits, and share them with the world.

 Shop the best film cameras

-Thanks to its visual charm and hands-on process, film has a certain nostalgia that photographers appreciate.
-To play around with this medium for yourself, drop into your local Ted’s Cameras store or shop film cameras online.
+Thanks to its visual charm and hands-on process, film has a certain nostalgia that photographers truly appreciate.
+If you're keen to get started, make sure you know some common mistakes to avoid as a film photographer.
+To play around with this medium for yourself, drop into your local Ted's Cameras store or shop film cameras online.